bazurbat/jagen/doc/Manual.md

   where `'name'` is the filename of the patch without the `.patch` extension and the `num` is the number of leading slashes to strip from filenames when applying the patch (passed as `-pnum` to the `patch` utility).

-- **patches.provider** — Optional name of the package providing the patches; defaults to "patches" if not specified.

 - **build** (`pkg_build_*`) — Parameters for the build stage.